aduffy70/LabNotes/_posts/2018/2018-08-03-mirna-seq-reanalysis.md

   * 176 likely precursor miRNAs continuing on to further analysis (163 assigned to a miRNA family + 13 possibly novel to turkey)
   * Plot locations of miRNAs in genome
     - 110 in intergenic regions, 66 in non-coding regions of genes (introns or UTRs).
 If we drop the 15 that map to contigs not assigned to chromosomes that changes to 95 in intergenic regions and 66 in non-coding gene regions.
 That makes sense... there are few genes annotated in the unknown contigs--if they had genes it could help assign them to a chromosome.
     - Generated karyograms showing the miRNA positions in the genome colored by intergenic vs non-coding gene, DE vs not DE, and known vs novel status.
-The karyograms have bad resolution--miRNAs up to ~70k bases apart have overlapping lines.
-But there isn't really anything interesting in the clustering of miRNAs.
-I don't have clusters of miRNAs that are all DE, for example.
+      - The karyograms have bad resolution--miRNAs up to ~70k bases apart have overlapping lines.
+Consider splitting Chr1 onto 2 lines to almost double resolution.
+If I just want to show where they are location and how they are clustered (rather than annotating them in other ways) I could use the annotation to show whether a line represents a single miRNA or a cluster of them.
+      - I don't have clustering based on DE, intergenic status, or known/novel status.
+      - In general, there is some clustering of miRNAs within the genome compared to what is expected by chance:
+        - 30 places in the genome have more than one miRNA within 10kb.
+25 of those have more than one in 2kb and 21 have more than 1 in 1kb.
+        - Rough probability estimates suggest that for a genome of 972 million bases the chance of 2 randomly placed miRNAs being in the same 10kb section is 1 in 97200.
+With 176 miRNAs we have 15400 pairs of miRNAs so the probability of ANY 2 miRNAs being in the same 10kb section is 0.158.
+So we expect it to happen by chance but not 30 times.
+The probabilities of any 2 miRNAs being in the same 2kb or 1kb section are 0.032 and 0.016.

 ## Differential expression analysis
   * Filter miRExpress table to just the mature miRNAs for the 176 likely precursors and export table for R (Expression_data_forR.csv)